Trance (2013 film): Development

 After director Danny Boyle filmed Shallow Grave in 1994, Joe Ahearne sent the director his screenplay for Trance, seeking Boyle's encouragement.
 Boyle thought the project would be "quite difficult" for a beginning screenwriter.
 Ahearne later turned the script into a 2001 British television movie.
 Boyle never forgot it, and, almost two decades after their original conversation, he contacted Ahearne about turning it into a feature film.
 Partially based on Ahearne's television film of the same name, Trance underwent script doctoring by screenwriter John Hodge, marking the fifth motion picture collaboration between Hodge and Boyle.

 Casting

 In May 2011, Michael Fassbender was cast as Franck, but he later dropped out due to scheduling conflicts.
 Colin Firth was considered for the part before Cassel was cast.
-Scarlett Johansson, Melanie Thierry, and Zoe Saldana were considered for the role that went to Dawson.
+Scarlett Johansson, Melanie Thierry, and Zoe Saldaña were considered for the role that went to Dawson.

 McAvoy, who accepted his role in 2011, said that, while reading the script, he almost turned down the part because Simon seemed to be a victim, which didn't interest him.
 He told NPR's reporter Laura Sullivan: "And then I got about 15 or 20 pages in, and I started to sense that something else was coming in the character.
 And then something else did come.
 And then about every 10 pages, something else came.
 Until at the end, I was hungry to play this part."